 4.1.
 Calls relating to Customer services and sales are monitored and recorded by the Supplier.
 This is carried out for training purposes and to improve the quality of its Customer services.

 5.1.
 The Customer agrees to prepare its premises according to any instructions the Supplier may give, and provide the Supplier with reasonable access to the premises.

-5.2.
-When the maintenance/work has been completed, the Customer will also be responsible for putting items back for ant re-decorating which may be needed.
+5.2 When the maintenance/work has been completed, the Customer will also be responsible for putting items back for and re-decorating which may be needed.
 Modifications to the premises will be listed within the premises survey carried out before installation in accordance with Section 2.4.

 5.3.
 If the Supplier needs to cross other people’s land, or put equipment on a third party’s property (such a neighbour or landlord), the Customer agrees to obtain their permission.

 5.4.
-Circle will meet the Customer’s reasonable safety and security requirements when on the customer’s premises.
+The Supplier will meet the Customer’s reasonable safety and security requirements when on the customer’s premises.
 The Customer agrees to ensure Suitable Conditions for any of the Supplier’s representatives.

 5.5.
 The Customer agrees to provide, at its expense, Suitable Conditions for the Supplier’s Equipment, and when required, a continuous electricity supply and connection points for the Supplier’s representatives.

 5.6.
-The Customer agrees to look after any of the Supplier’s equipment and as such, will be liable to pay for a repair or replacement needed if it is damaged, unless the damage is due to general wear and tear, or is caused by one of the Supplier’s representatives.
+The Customer agrees to look after any of the Supplier’s equipment and as such, will be liable to pay for a repair or replacement needed if it is damaged, unless the damage is due to general wear and tear during the device warranty period, or is caused by one of the Supplier’s representatives.

 6. CUSTOMERS EQUIPMENT

 6.1.
 Where the Customer wishes to connect Customer Equipment to the Supplier’s telephone network serving broadband, the Customer must obtain permission from the Supplier to do so.
 It should be noted that in this instance, the Customer may be responsible for any faults or damages